Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Experiments

 \subsection{Ablation studies}

 In this section, we first conduct a series of ablation studies to evaluate the effectiveness/importance of (i) each modality of the speaker behaviour; (ii) the proposed appropriate facial reaction distribution learning (AFRDL) strategy; (iii) the proposed reversible graph model (REGNN); and (iv) the multi-dimensional edge feature learning (MEFL) module.
-We also provide the sensitivity analysis for two main variables: (i) $\sigma$ used in defining the Gaussian Mixture Graph Distribution (GMGD) $Z_L(B_S^{t_1,t_2})$; and (ii) the dimension $D$ of the multi-dimensional edge feature output from the MEFL module, in the Supplementary Material.

-\textbf{Contributions of different modalities.} The experimental results presented in Table \ref{tab:ablation} reveal that both audio and facial modalities of the speaker behaviour offer valuable cues for generating appropriate facial reactions.
-In particular, the facial behaviours of the speaker exhibit a greater impact on the performance, with better performances in terms of appropriateness, diversity, and realism.
-Since feeding both audio and visual speaker behaviours results in the best performance, it suggests that audio and visual cues from the speaker behaviour are complementary and relevant for the generation of appropriate facial reactions.
-Importantly, the proposed approach outperforms several existing methods \cite{CGAN-BMVC,CGAN-CVPR,ng2022learning} even when either audio or visual modality of the speaker behaviour alone is utilized, further validating our proposed framework's effectiveness.
+\textbf{Contributions of different modalities.} The experimental results reported in Table \ref{tab:ablation} reveal that both audio and facial modalities of the speaker behaviour offer valuable cues for generating appropriate facial reactions, as the facial reactions individually generated by each modality show a positive correlation with the corresponding real appropriate facial reactions.
+Particularly, speakers' facial behaviours provided greater contributions to the generated facial reactions, with clearly better performances in terms of appropriateness, diversity, and realism.
+Since the fusion of speaker audio and facial behaviours results in the best performance, it suggests that audio and visual cues from the speaker behaviour are complementary and relevant for the generation of appropriate facial reactions.
+Importantly, the proposed approach outperforms several existing methods \cite{CGAN-BMVC,CGAN-CVPR,ng2022learning} even when either audio or visual modality of the speaker behaviour alone is utilized, which further validated the effectiveness of the proposed approach.